 I’ll admit it, I feel like a failure at homesteading sometimes.
 I’m sure the thought has crossed your mind a few times as well.
 Certainly you’ve had homestead fails too.
 Things don’t always go as planned.

-Since I have been in this frame of mind a few times, I want to tell you some ways that we can all move on from homestead fails.
+Since I have been in this frame of mind a time or two, I want to tell you some ways that we can all move on from homestead fails.
 Turn those homestead failures into homestead wins!

 Realize that you did the best you could.